One of the biggest defining moments in my personal brand was when I decided to…

 There is nothing worse than travelling for hours on end to a conference across the country, only to spend the entire time in the host hotel.
 Providing delegates with an opportunity to see the beauty of the destination may be one of the reasons they decided to attend your event!
 With a jam-packed conference schedule, it can be difficult to fit in dedicated sightseeing time.
 A great way to introduce the local beauty is with an offsite dinner or reception at a venue outside the hotel.
-Here are some tips in helping find the perfect offsite venue for your event:
+Here are some tips for choosing a meeting venue and the perfect offsite venue for your event:

 - Goals, goals, goals – Setting goals and objectives for your meeting is always the main priority for your conference.
 The same should be said for your offsite event.
 Ensure the goals are top of mind when looking for an event space that fits your organization.